 - Evergreen: Evergreen has long been a destination for highly paid knowledge workers that want a small-town feel, but an easy commute into Denver or the various suburbs.
 The median home price is around 750k and there is very little inventory and little ability to increase inventory with any large-scale developments.
 Evergreen also scores very highly on quality of life with miles of trails and open space, yet a very short commute into Denver.
 Another plus is that Jefferson county property taxes are considerably lower than Denver county and the schools are some of the best in the state.

 Investing in real estate is easy when everything is going up, the real test comes when the economy doesn’t go as planned.
 The pandemic has created a mess of the economy with thousands unemployed and more businesses closing every day this will ultimately ripple through real estate.
 Fortunately, in every crisis there are places that outperform others.
-Boulder, Fort Collins, and Evergreen are worth looking at for long term investing as they will perform better than the market in times of distress.
+Boulder, Fort Collins, and Evergreen are worth looking at for long term real estate investments in Denver.
+They will perform better than the market in times of distress.

 We are still lending as we fund in cash!